arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Installation

 - for installing download the project: `pip install -r requirements.txt`.
-  Then go to the project directory and run 'python manage.py runserver' this Project has API in address: api/sendmsg/ to use API you need:
+  Then go to the project directory and run `python manage.py runserver` this Project has API in address: api/sendmsg/ to use API you need: